-- A. Certify this case as a class action on behalf of all present and future women students and potential students at SFA interested in participating on women's varsity intercollegiate athletic teams that SFA does not currently offer, including women's varsity beach volleyball, bowling, and golf; appoint Plaintiffs as class representatives; and appoint Plaintiffs' counsel as class counsel; - B. Declare that SFA has engaged in a past and continuing pattern and practice of discrimination against female students on the basis of sex in the operation of its varsity intercollegiate athletics program, in violation of Title IX and the regulations promulgated thereunder; - C. Issue preliminary and permanent injunctions barring SFA from discriminating against female students on the basis of sex in its athletics program and prohibiting SFA from eliminating the women's beach volleyball, bowling, and golf teams-or any other women's varsity teams-unless and until SFA is and will be in compliance with Title IX. - D. Maintain jurisdiction over this action to monitor SFA's compliance with this Court's orders; - E. Award Plaintiffs their reasonable attorneys' fees and expenses pursuant to 42 U.S.C. § 1988; and - F. Order such other and further relief as the Court deems appropriate.
+A. Certify this case as a class action on behalf of all present and future women students and potential students at SFA interested in participating on women's varsity intercollegiate athletic teams that SFA does not currently offer, including women's varsity beach volleyball, bowling, and golf; appoint Plaintiffs as class representatives; and appoint Plaintiffs' counsel as class counsel;

+B. Declare that SFA has engaged in a past and continuing pattern and practice of discrimination against female students on the basis of sex in the operation of its varsity intercollegiate athletics program, in violation of Title IX and the regulations promulgated thereunder;

+C. Issue preliminary and permanent injunctions barring SFA from depriving women of equal opportunities to participate in varsity intercollegiate athletics and eliminating the women's beach volleyball, bowling, and golf teams-or any other women's varsity teams-unless and until SFA is and will be in compliance with Title IX.

+D. Maintain jurisdiction over this action to monitor SFA's compliance with this Court's orders;

+E. Award Plaintiffs their reasonable attorneys' fees and expenses pursuant to 42 U.S.C. § 1988; and

+F. Order such other and further relief as the Court deems appropriate.

-Dated: June 30, 2025.
+Dated: September 4, 2025.